uilicious/uilicious-docs-v3/reference/page-navigation/go-to-a-url.md

 description: Learn how to use the I.goTo command to navigate to a URL in your UIlicious test.

 # add tags to improve search results
-tags: page navigation, go to, open new tab, basic authentication, url
+tags: i.goto, page navigation, go to, open new tab, basic authentication, url
 ---

 # Go to URL